rajveer43/HinglishEase/README.md

 The Jupyter notebooks saved as pdf to see the output. the code is saved in `HinglishEase_Trained_Hinglish.py` to see the code quality and coding standards.

+### GloVe Word Embeddings

+This project utilizes GloVe (Global Vectors for Word Representation) word embeddings for enhanced language processing.
+GloVe is a widely used pre-trained word embedding model that represents words as vectors in a continuous space.
+These embeddings capture semantic relationships between words and contribute to the model's ability to understand and translate text effectively.

+To keep the project size manageable, we have provided a link to download the GloVe embeddings used in this project.
+You can download them from [here](https://www.kaggle.com/datasets/thanakomsn/glove6b300dtxt).

+Please make sure to place the downloaded GloVe embeddings in the appropriate directory before running the code.

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Algorithm](#algorithm)